xnhl/fan-mail/README.md

 							</li>
 						</ul>
 					</li>
-					<li>Overall this was a useful lesson, and after having this happen once I'm fairly certain that it won't after happen again as I've learned to be even more cautious.
+					<li>Overall this was a useful lesson, and after having this happen once I'm fairly certain that it won't ever happen again as I've learned to be even more cautious.
 					</li>
 				</ul>
 			</li>